What's a vanpool?

 Who owns the van?

 Most vans are owned or leased by individual commuters; some are operated by employers.
-If you do not own a van, 511 Rideshare will refer you to leasing companies.
-Vans leased through 511-referred vendors have a service package, including vehicle registration, insurance and maintenance.
+If you do not own a van, the Bay Area Vanpool Program will help you connect with Commute with Enterprise for assistance.
+Vans leased through Commute with Enterprise have a service package, including vehicle registration, insurance and maintenance.

 Who recruits new passengers?

-511 Rideshare’s vanpool consultant will help you keep seats filled through the free 511 RideMatch Service, employer contacts and recruitment materials.
+The Bay Area Vanpool Program's vanpool consultant will help you keep seats filled through Merge, employer contacts and recruitment materials.
 It benefits everyone to recruit new passengers, which keep seats occupied and vanpool fares low.

 Are there any vanpools with available seats for me?

 Check here for available seats that fit your commute.

 If you’re the driver, be sure to let fellow vanpoolers know your situation as soon as possible so they can make alternate arrangements.
 If you're a passenger, see if your employer or the county where you live and work offers a Guaranteed/Emergency Ride Home program.
 These programs can help you get home in an emergency on a day that you carpool, vanpool, etc. at no cost to you.